 - 15.3.1.
-The rates of pay applicable at the time of certification of this Agreement and payable from July 2013 are provided for in Schedule 1 of this Agreement.
-Subsequent amendments to these rates of pay will be published on the Sydney Opera House Intranet and be shared between the parties. - 15.3.2.
+The rates of pay applicable at the time of certification of this Agreement and payable from July 2016 are provided for in Schedule 1 of this Agreement.
+Subsequent amendments to these rates of pay will occur as a result of the following and will be published on the Sydney Opera House Intranet and be shared between the parties. - annual adjustments in rates of pay as provided for in clause 15.2 above; - the incorporation of recording and broadcast allowance into base rates of pay shortly following certification (as provided for in clause 20.2.2); and - the incorporation of scaled penalties into base rates of pay in January 2018 (as provided for in clause 17.2.2).

+15.3.2.
 Employees will be advised of the grade and level of their position in contracts of employment and payslips.